-- Via the Internet: You may vote at www.voteproxy.com, 24 hours a day, seven days a week by following the Internet voting instructions on your Notice. - By Telephone: You may vote using a touch-tone telephone by calling 1-800-776-9437, 24 hours a day, seven days a week by following the telephone voting instructions on your Notice. - At the Meeting: You may vote in person at the Annual Meeting. - By Mail, if You Requested a Printed Copy of Your Proxy Materials: You may vote using your proxy card by completing, signing, dating and returning the proxy card in the self-addressed, postage-paid envelope provided.
+- Via the Internet: You may vote at www.proxyvote.com, 24 hours a day, seven days a week by following the Internet voting instructions on your Notice, or, if you received a printed copy of the proxy materials, the instructions on your proxy card. - By Telephone: You may vote using a touch-tone telephone by calling 1-800-690-6903, 24 hours a day, seven days a week by following the telephone voting instructions on your Notice, or, if you received a printed copy of the proxy materials, the instructions on your proxy card. - At the Meeting: You may vote in person at the Annual Meeting. - By Mail, if You Requested a Printed Copy of Your Proxy Materials: You may vote using your proxy card by completing, signing, dating and returning the proxy card in the self-addressed, postage-paid envelope provided.
 If you properly complete your proxy card and send it to us in time to vote, your proxy (one of the individuals named on your proxy card) will vote your shares as you have directed.
 If you sign the proxy card but do not make specific choices, your shares, as permitted, will be voted as recommended by our board of directors.
 If any other matter is presented at the Annual Meeting, your proxy will vote in accordance with his or her best judgment.
-As of the date of this proxy statement, we knew of no matters that needed to be acted on at the meeting, other than those discussed in this proxy statement.
+As of the date of this proxy statement, we know of no matters that need to be acted on at the meeting, other than those discussed in this proxy statement.

-Beneficial Owners: Shares Registered in the Name of a Broker or Bank
+Beneficial Owners: Shares Registered in the Name of a Broker, Bank or Other Agent

-If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, and requested a printed copy of the proxy materials, you should have received a voting instruction form and voting instructions with these proxy materials from that organization rather than directly from us.
+If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, and requested a printed copy of the proxy materials, you should have received a voting instruction form and voting instructions with the proxy materials from that organization rather than directly from us.
 Simply complete and mail the voting instruction form to ensure that your vote is counted.
 You may be eligible to vote your shares electronically over the Internet or by telephone.
 A large number of banks and brokerage firms offer Internet and telephone voting.
-If you are a beneficial owner, you may not vote your shares in person at the Annual Meeting unless you obtain a legal proxy from your broker, bank or other nominee.
+If you are a beneficial owner, you may not vote your shares in person at the Annual Meeting unless you obtain a legal proxy from your broker, bank, trustee or other nominee.
 Follow the instructions from your broker or bank included with these proxy materials or contact your broker or bank to request a proxy form.